|

 --- Brit.
 Orth.
 Church

-found in the Septuagint contain anomalies, such as Greek puns which seemed
+in the Septuagint contain anomalies, such as Greek puns which seemed unlikely

 Agatho, Pope of Rome, (VII Century):